Video hosted by Apple at devstreaming-cdn.apple.com

 Instead of just leaving the attribute unspecified, we use the default value for each attribute if they are missing from the attribute dictionary.
 For example, for the font attributes, we use the system font of system font size and the black color for text color, and similarly default paragraph style for the paragraph style attribute.

 Here is an example illustrating the default value usage.
-Because since there is no unspecified attributes in AttributeString, the attribute string can always produce an expected result for you.
+Because since there is no unspecified attributes in the string, the string can always produce an expected result for you.
 For example, you have an attribute string here, this time using initWithString method.
 It's a convenience cover for the initializer.
-And this method does take any attribute.
-So the attribute is essentially empty for this attribute string.
+And this method does take any attributes.
+So the attributes is essentially empty for this attribute string.

 Now, we are rendering, we are filling the background with red color.
 What this means is the CG content color property is left with a red color setting.
 Now, we render with the empty attributes.
 The end result is instead of using the CGColorColor property, we are using the default value, black color, to render here.